-More medical practices are purchasing—or at least considering—an insurance policy to cover the substantial costs of a data breach.
-Medical malpractice policies often provide basic coverage for this threat, but many practices find their risks have grown to the point where they are looking to a standalone cybersecurity policy to better meet their needs.
+More medical practices are purchasing—or at least considering—an insurance policy to cover the substantial costs of a cyber event.
+Medical malpractice policies can provide basic coverage for this threat, but many practices find their vulnerabilities have grown to the point where they are looking for a standalone cybersecurity policy to better meet their needs.

 The following provides an overview of what your practice can expect from a cybersecurity policy.
 Keep in mind that not all policies are the same and actual coverage will be determined by a policy’s terms, conditions, and exclusions.

 Coverages are typically split into two types: first party and third party.

 First-party coverage addresses the costs and expenses your practice incurs from a data security or privacy breach event, such as:

 - A physician comes to the office one morning and logs in to the computer, but the screen goes blank and a message pops up claiming to have hijacked the data and demands payment to get it back.

 The “extortion threat” section of a cybersecurity policy may assist with this type of breach.
 Professional experts hired by the carrier will contact the cyber criminals to attempt to get the data released, including potentially paying the ransom.
 You should also be concerned with not only the financial impact to your practice, but also the impact on the treatment of your patients if your systems are down for any length of time due to a breach.
 The business interruption section of a cyber policy may provide reimbursement of lost profits during your downtime.
 Many standard property policies do not cover this exposure since there was no physical damage to the equipment.